algolia/autocomplete/packages/website/docs/using-react.md

 ## Using the component

-Now that you've created an `<Autocomplete/>` component, you can use it in your React application.
+Now that you've created an `<Autocomplete />` component, you can use it in your React application.

-As previously state, the example component sets only the [`container`](autocomplete-js/#container) option, but lets all other [options](basic-options) get configured through props.
+As previously stated, the example component sets only the [`container`](autocomplete-js/#container) option, but lets all other [options](basic-options) get configured through props.

 The usage below sets [`openOnFocus`](autocomplete-js#openonfocus) and [sources](sources) through props.
 This example uses an [Algolia index](https://www.algolia.com/doc/faq/basics/what-is-an-index/) as a [source](sources), but you could use anything else you want, including [plugins](plugins).
 For more information on using Algolia as a source, check out the [Getting Started guide](getting-started).